IB29TUM/Flexible-Interface-to-access-heterogeneous-Digital-Twin-Data/README.md

 or  the interface  at 'http://localhost:8000/front.html'

-Enjoy the playinf with the elements !!!
+Enjoy  playing with the elements !!!